 University of Amsterdam.
 MA programme in Media and Culture (Film Studies), with highest honours

-Adjunct lecturer at Georg August University of Göttingen, Center for Interdisciplinary Media Studies
+Adjunct lecturer at Georg August University of Göttingen, Centre for interdisciplinary media studies

 Adjunct lecturer at the Department of German Languages and Literature, Heinrich Heine University of Düsseldorf